Incident vs Service request: How are they different?

 Service Requests, however, are defined as ‘a formal request from a user for something to be provided – for example, a request for information or advice’.
 In other words, a service request is raised when you want to procure something that you don’t have in the first place.
 Be it access to the printer or upgrading to a higher version of a software.

 Another factor that distinguishes service requests from incidents is that service requests, more than incidents, have a higher possibility of including pre-approved or standard changes.
-These are the changes which are relatively low risk and don’t require a long process of perusal and approval.
+These are the changes that are relatively low risk and don’t require a long process of perusal and approval.
 For instance, let’s say that it is company policy at an organization to provide every employee with additional storage space when they run out.
 If this is the case and an employee wants to request for extra memory, this is a service request and also a pre-approved, standard change that doesn’t require any further study to be granted.

 Identifying these kinds of pre-approved changes in advance can be a huge time saver.
 This is where distinguishing between service requests and incidents can help you run things better.
 By categorizing and resolving pre-approved IT changes as service requests, you can ensure that they do not enter an unnecessarily complicated workflow.
 Also, once you create a strong service request system, you can initiate self-service by adding on a service catalog that can be utilized by your users to select the exact service that they need.
 And finally, distinguishing between incident management and service requests can help you in the long run too, because it enables your team to identify the nature of tickets you’re receiving and to decide where your resources are best allocated.
 This will also help you in reducing your service desk agents stress!

 Also, one of the most frequently asked questions to us is the Difference between CMDB and Asset Management.